chris17453/vaultfly/README.md

 - I will make updates as required giving time

 ## notes
-- make standalone will build no dependency executable in "dist/"
+- 'make standalone' will build no dependency executable in "dist/"